pathomaniaexe/Plurality/README.md

 **The best DID/OSDD proxy bot for Discord.**

+**Please keep in mind that this will be updated while i have time, i work full time and this is side stuff for me right now** <3

 Plurality is a modern Python rewrite built for plural systems — with everything PluralKit does, plus a better experience out of the box.

 ## Why Plurality?